robotpy/robotpy-docs/install/components.rst

 RobotPy Components
 ==================

-New in 2021, RobotPy now provides a meta installation package that makes it simpler to install and upgrade RobotPy.
+RobotPy provides a meta installation package that makes it simpler to install and upgrade RobotPy.
 The meta package allows you to run ``pip install robotpy`` and this install all of the core RobotPy packages.
 This meta package is used both for installation on your computer and on your robot.

 Optional/Vendor Components
 --------------------------